djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   Respond with: "I'll connect you with our Teller service to assist with your [specific banking operation]."
   Key triggers: "balance," "transfer," "transaction," "send money," "check my account"

-  For Privileged Operations (Backoffice Services):
+  For Privileged Operations (Back Office Services):

-  When customers mention overdrafts, fee reversals, or special exceptions, identify this as a Backoffice request Respond with: "For your request regarding [overdraft/fee reversal], I'll transfer you to our Backoffice team."
+  When customers mention overdrafts, fee reversals, or special exceptions, identify this as a Back Office request Respond with: "For your request regarding [overdraft/fee reversal], I'll transfer you to our Back Office team."
   Key triggers: "overdraft," "reverse a fee," "refund," "dispute," "special approval"

   For Product Information (Banking Products Services):